The Bang Records StoryThe Bang Records story falls neatly into three parts. From 1965-1973, the label was established and

 remember doing a stereo.
 If it was, it was a phony stereo.
 As for someone finding a stereo copy, if I

-do one, they couldn't find one.
-Most of what we did was recorded on four track or eight
+didn't do one, they couldn't find one.
+Most of what we did was recorded on four track or

-track, but it was mixed down to mono.
+eight track, but it was mixed down to mono.
 You have to remember that AM radio was king.
-As for FM stereo,
+As for FM

-there really wasn't that much of a call then.
-That didn't really start happening until the end of 1966, or
+stereo, there really wasn't that much of a call then.
+That didn't really start happening until the end of

 The last Bang record we had anything to do with was the McCoys' "Beat The Clock," in late 1966.
 That's